IsacKun220/com1001/FAQ.md

   permissions to clone your team's repository.
 This is the most unlikeliest of the possibilities, so check you have done all of the above first.
-However, it does happen from time to time, so if you're still experiencing problems, this is one of the few occasions where you can [send me (Phil McMinn) an email](mailto:p.mcminn@sheffield.ac.uk).
+However, it does happen from time to time, so if you're still experiencing problems, this is one of the few occasions where you can [send me – Phil McMinn – an email](mailto:p.mcminn@sheffield.ac.uk).
 Make sure you that you include your Sheffield computer account username in the body of the email.